Hurt in a Motorcycle Crash?

 Motorcycles provide relatively little protection for their riders, as compared to cars and trucks.
 As a result, motorcycle accident injuries are often much more serious than those caused by other collisions.
 North Carolina law does include several regulations to promote motorcycle safety.
 However, many times negligent drivers cause motorcycle accidents by driving recklessly or failing to yield the right of way to motorcyclists.
 Often, distracted or negligent motorists may overlook motorcycles altogether, causing serious and potentially fatal crashes.

 Were you injured in a motorcycle crash?
 Did you lose a loved one in a fatal motorcycle accident?
 Did a negligent driver argue that he or she did not see you, or blame you for a collision?
-If so, an experienced motorcycle accident lawyer may be able to help you get the compensation you deserve.
+If so, an experienced motorcycle accident attorney may be able to help you get the compensation you deserve.
 At Riddle & Brantley, LLP, our attorneys do not accept excuses for motorcycle crashes.
 We aggressively represent victims of motorcycle wrecks to recover compensation from the responsible party.
 We have even represented motorcycle passengers who have sustained serious injuries in these types of crashes.
 In one such case, we obtained a settlement of $1.05 million for a guest passenger whose severe motorcycle accident injuries resulted when the driver lost control of the bike.
 However, every case is different, and past successes do not guarantee future results.

 Our Experience Representing Victims of Motorcycle Accidents